devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/tar and zip.md

 tar -czvf (archive name).tar.gz (pathtofile)

-- -c: To "Create
+- -c: To create an archive
-- -x: Extract
+- -x: Extract an archive
 - -v: Enables verbose mode, showing the progress of the command
 - -z: Uses gzip, omit this if you just have a .tar
-- -f: specifies file input, rather than STDIN
+- -f: specifies file input, rather than STDIN or specify output archive name.
+- -j: to use .tar.bz2 format

 ##### Compress an Entire Directory or a Single File
 Use the following command to compress an entire directory or a single file on Linux.